 While this debate between Sakhela Buhlungu and Johann Maree on the role of white intellectuals in the post-1973 labour movement was important, it failed to identify the innovative part of what Tony Morphet called ‘the Durban moment’.
 Here, at the height of apartheid, two movements were to emerge, beginning a journey that was eventually to bring apartheid to its knees.
 In the words of veteran political scientist Mahmood Mamdani, “The most important force for this change was not the armed struggle, nor exile politics, nor the international boycott movement.”
-The force that began to bring apartheid to its knees, Mamdani argues, “was provided by student activists of all colours and by migrant and township labour” (Mamdani, 2021).
-Together, these two movements, the black consciousness movement and the workers’ trade union movement, dramatically shifted, he argues, the locus of struggle from exiled professional revolutionaries to the communities of South Africa.
+The force that began to bring apartheid to its knees, Mamdani argues, “was provided by student activists of all colours and by migrant and township labour (2021).
+He argues that together these two movements, the black consciousness movement and the workers’ trade union movement, dramatically shifted the locus of struggle from exiled professional revolutionaries to the communities of South Africa.

 It could be argued that Mamdani overstates the significance of the Durban moment.
 But in bringing the struggle back home, a vision of a non-racial and egalitarian society re-emerged in the giant textile mills of Pinetown and the campuses of the University of Natal.
 Anti-apartheid resistance took a creative turn in the 1970s.
 For the first time, resistance did not reproduce the architects of apartheid inside the resistance itself.
 Before, resistance to apartheid was organised through separate organisations for different racial groups: the ANC for Africans, the South African Indian Congress for Indians, the Coloured People’s Congress (CPC), and the whites’ Congress of Democrats.
-Resistance in the 1970s, Mamdani argues, “broke through apartheid’s cognitive order.”
-(Mamdani, 2021; 31).
-“This epistemological revolution that would spur decolonisation,” Mamdani goes on to argue, “was characterised by a two-fold development: radical white students joined non-white migrant workers in a mobilisation that gave birth to South Africa’s non-racial unions; and African, Indian and Coloured students, inspired by the Black Consciousness Movement, were reborn as black.” (ibid., p.
-31).
+Resistance in the 1970s, Mamdani argues, “broke through apartheid’s cognitive order” (Mamdani 2021: 31).
+“This epistemological revolution that would spur decolonisation,” Mamdani goes on to argue, “was characterised by a two-fold development: radical white students joined non-white migrant workers in a mobilisation that gave birth to South Africa’s non-racial unions; and African, Indian and Coloured students, inspired by the Black Consciousness Movement, were reborn as black” (Neither Settler nor Native; 31).

-What happened in South Africa was not, Mamdani concludes, a “social revolution stalled but as the most far-sighted transition to political independence in the colonial world” (ibid., p.
-189).
+What happened in South Africa was not, Mamdani concludes, a “social revolution stalled but as the most far-sighted transition to political independence in the colonial world” (Neither Settler nor Native; 189).
 However, for Mamdani, social justice was not attainable in 1994.
 It would, he argues, have required a revolution but this was not practically possible, “given the balance of forces.
-There was instead a stalemate between forces supporting and opposing apartheid, which was broken through a compromise agreement” (Ibid 188).
-South Africa’s achievement was a “political revolution ... a radical attempt to imagine a postcolonial political community that is neither a return to the imagined precolonial nation nor a continuation of the colonial condition” (ibid., p.
-189).
+There was instead a stalemate between forces supporting and opposing apartheid, which was broken through a compromise agreement” (Neither Settler nor Native; 188).
+South Africa’s achievement was a “political revolution ... a radical attempt to imagine a postcolonial political community that is neither a return to the imagined precolonial nation nor a continuation of the colonial condition” (Neither Settler nor Native; 189).
 I turn now to the idea of the Durban moment as a missed opportunity for a more pro-poor development path.

 Part Two: Was the Durban moment a missed opportunity?

-I agree that a revolutionary rupture was not feasible at that time but I disagree with Mamdani’s false binary: either a revolution, or a political compromise.
-I will argue, contra Mamdani, that what emerged in Durban in the seventies and eighties was the embryo of an alternative; an embryo that could be called a radical social democratic project which was stalled not by the unfavourable balance of power in South Africa but, as Erwin argues, a failure to consolidate an embryonic political philosophy” (Erwin, 2017; 236).
+I agree that a revolutionary rupture was not feasible at that time but I disagree with Mamdani’s false binary of either a revolution or a political compromise.
+I will argue, contra Mamdani, that what emerged in Durban in the seventies and eighties was the embryo of an alternative; an embryo that could be called a radical social democratic project which was stalled not by the unfavourable balance of power in South Africa but, as Alec Erwin, a failure to consolidate an embryonic political philosophy” (Erwin 2017: 236).

-As Dikgang Moseneke, in his book, My Own Liberator, argues:
+As Dikgang Moseneke, in his book, My Own Liberator, argued: